PowerShell/PSArm/README.md

 to build ARM templates.

-Because this is currently an experimental project, it's not, at present, planned for official support or maintenance, and may make breaking changes as development continues.
+Because this is currently an experimental project, it is not, at present, planned for official support or maintenance, and may make breaking changes as development continues.
 If a functionality is missing or seems to not work correctly, please open an issue!